muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 **1. Basic Returns**

-The easiest type of data transformation is using basic returns
+The easiest type of data transformation is using basic daily returns given as (P2/P1) for your machine learning or strategy inputs.

 **2. Log-Returns**

 The most well known form of data transformations for the stock market.
-Quantivity read [here] (https://quantivity.wordpress.com/2011/02/21/why-log-returns/).

-The most indsutry wide type of feature transformation for stock trading are log returns.
-A good explanation of why to use log returns from
-Standardization is the transofrmation of features by subtracting from mean and dividng by standard deviation

-Standardization can be helpful in cases where the data follows a Gaussian distribution.
-However, this does not have to be necessarily true.
-Geometrically speaking, it translates the data to the mean vector of original data to the origin and squishes or expands the points if std is 1 respectively.
-We can see that we are just changing mean and standard deviation to a standard normal distribution which is still normal thus the shape of the distribution is not affected.

-Standardization does not get affected by outliers because there is no predefined range of transformed features.
+More information on this and well founded reasoning can be found on Quantivity, seen [here](https://quantivity.wordpress.com/2011/02/21/why-log-returns/).

 **3. Moving Averages**

 Looking forward, because this data will be entered into an LSTM or transformer as a sequence.
 There may be a possbility to utilize moving averages as features.
 Selecting an arbitrary sequence length.
+You can collect the daily returns and cast the returns to a simple or exponential moving average.
+This has the benefits of casting the sequence to a well fixed range, but also helps the machine learning algorithm leverage momentum, which is an already known and working trading strategy.

 **4. Misc **